peter88213/novelyst_timeline/README.md

-# yw-timeline
+# yw_timeline_novelyst

-Synchronize yWriter with Timeline
+A *Timeline* converter plugin for novelyst.

-For more information, see the [project homepage](https://peter88213.github.io/yw-timeline) with description and download instructions.
+For more information, see the [project homepage](https://peter88213.github.io/yw_timeline_novelyst) with description and download instructions.

 ## Development

-*yw-timeline* depends on the [pywriter](https://github.com/peter88213/PyWriter) library which must be present in your file system.
+*yw_timeline_novelyst* depends on the [pywriter](https://github.com/peter88213/PyWriter) and [yw-timeline](https://github.com/peter88213/yw-timeline) libraries which must be present in your file system.
 It is organized as an Eclipse PyDev project.
 The official release branch on GitHub is *main*.

 ### Mandatory directory structure for building the application script